shubhexists/stakenet-simulator/README.md

 ```
 supabase start
 ```
-2) Temporarily download inflation data from [Google Sheets](https://docs.google.com/spreadsheets/d/1NNZKSjQDkIK4U8povotsUMEUJOuWzGXKzZDPohkWE0M) as `csv` and store it in the root dir as `data.csv`.
+2) Temporarily download inflation data from [Google Sheets](https://docs.google.com/spreadsheets/d/1NNZKSjQDkIK4U8povotsUMEUJOuWzGXKzZDPohkWE0M) or later complete data as `csv` and store it in the root dir as `data.csv`.
 3) Build the cargo project and run the following commands to populate the table -
 ```bash
 export RPC_URL={YOUR_RPC_URL}